mlatu-lang/mlatu/README.md

 If `mlatu` is called without any input paths, an interactive REPL will be started.
 Type `//help` in the REPL for command options in the REPL.

 ## Miscellany

+"Mlatu" is the Lojban word for "cat", referencing [Cat][Cat GitHub] by Christopher Diggins, [Kitten][Kitten Site] by Jon Purdy, and the fact that Mlatu is a con*cat*enative programming language.

+"Mlatu" is pronounced "melatoo".

 The source is based with gratitude off of [the source of Kitten][Kitten GitHub] by Jon Purdy.